Spiratatoe/Cabot_Trail_CEC_2025/Testing information/setting_up_environment_variable.md

 ```

 ### **Step 2: Testing the Environment Variable in Python (not required)**
-In your Python script, you can access the environment variable like this:
+While the environment variable should now work, it'd help to test it.
+Below is some Python code which you can use to reference the `CEC_2025_dataset` folder:

 ```python
 import os